qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/plugins.rst

    everything is OK.

-5. *Publish*: Publish your plugin in QGIS repository or make your own repository as an "arsenal" of personal "GIS weapons"
+5. *Publish*: Publish your plugin in QGIS repository or make your own repository as an "arsenal" of personal "GIS weapons".

 .. index:: plugins; writing

 Writing a plugin
 ================

-Since the introduction of python plugins in QGIS, a number of plugins have appeared - on `Plugin Repositories wiki page <http://www.qgis.org/wiki/Python_Plugin_Repositories>`_ you can find some of them, you can use their source to learn more about programming with PyQGIS or find out whether you are not duplicating development effort.
-QGIS team also maintains an :ref:`official_pyqgis_repository`.
+Since the introduction of Python plugins in QGIS, a number of plugins have appeared - on `Plugin Repositories wiki page <http://www.qgis.org/wiki/Python_Plugin_Repositories>`_ you can find some of them, you can use their source to learn more about programming with PyQGIS or find out whether you are not duplicating development effort.
+The QGIS team also maintains an :ref:`official_pyqgis_repository`.
 Ready to create a plugin but no idea what to do? `Python Plugin Ideas wiki page <http://www.qgis.org/wiki/Python_Plugin_Ideas>`_ lists wishes from the community!